izivkov/GShockTimeServer/README.rst

 The **gashock_api** repository can be found `here <https://github.com/izivkov/gshock_api>`_, and contains the API for developing applications for these watches.
 Please refer to the **gashock_api** repository for the latest updates and documentation.

-If you just want to include the API in your project, you can install it using pip:
+If you just like to include the API in your project, you can install it using pip:

 .. code-block:: bash